Benefits of cooking with aromatic plants

 may not seem like it, especially through the nose and eyes.
 Scientifically this is known as the “cephalic phase of digestion” and describes the fact that the digestive organs start producing secretions long before we eat.
 Culinary herbs increase the natural flavor and smell of food, which helps to whet the appetite by increasing the production of digestive secretions, both in the mouth and in different organs of the digestive system.

-Turmeric, for example, has been used since ancient times as a medicinal plant, as a vegetable dye and as a seasoning.
+Turmeric, for example, has been used since ancient times as a medicinal plant, as a vegetable colouring and as a seasoning.
 It contains curcumin which stimulates the bile ducts by increasing the secretion of bile, a yellowish-green liquid produced by the liver that is stored in the gallbladder and whose function is to digest fats.
 A little turmeric in a meal will help digest food better, especially for those with lazy stomachs.

 Aromatic plants are a great source of health